LeslieLopez25/perfect-mix-react/README.md

 ### Key Features

 <p>
-- Mobile Responsiveness: The Perfect Mix ensures an exceptional experience on any device, be it your smartphone, tablet, or desktop.
+- Mobile Responsiveness: Enjoy a seamless experience on any device, whether it's a smartphone, tablet, or desktop.

 - Custom Button: Experience our restaurant like never before with a thoughtfully designed custom button that adds a touch of elegance to your navigation.